Foundation Rebuild and Wall Replacement

 Interior drywall damage: Replace the wall vs. fixing the foundation

-All drywall cracks do not point to foundation failure.
-But, it’s important for the structural integrity of your home to accurately determine whether your drywall crack is due to cosmetic damage or foundation problems.
+In some instances, you may only have drywall cracks.
+It’s important to understand the structural integrity of your home to accurately determine whether your drywall crack is due to cosmetic damage or foundation problems.

 Replacing drywall costs less than fixing structural issues, but if you’re not solving the root problem, it will be more expensive in the long run.